Cravath’s London Office Moves to 100 Cheapside

 In addition, we handle a variety of public and non-public antitrust‑related governmental investigations domestically and around the world, including investigations related to transactions and allegations of price fixing, coordination in output, monopolization and industry‑wide conspiracy.

 Year after year, Cravath’s team is recognized at the top of the nation’s most highly regarded antitrust practices.
 Chambers USA distinguishes our attorneys for handling “cutting‑edge matters at the forefront of antitrust,” and has repeatedly named Cravath its “Antitrust Law Firm of the Year.”
-We also have been named Benchmark Litigation’s “Antitrust Firm of the Year” and honored numerous times as “Regional Firm of the Year – Americas” by Global Competition Review (“GCR”) and “Competition Practice Group of the Year” by Law360.
+We also have been honored numerous times as “Antitrust Firm of the Year” by Benchmark Litigation, “Regional Firm of the Year – Americas” by Global Competition Review (“GCR”) and “Competition Practice Group of the Year” by Law360.
 The Firm’s transactional and litigation matters are frequently recognized for their innovation and impact by Benchmark Litigation, GCR, and the Financial Times.
-In addition, we are consistently ranked as a top tier firm by leading industry publications including Benchmark Litigation, Chambers USA, GCR and The Legal 500 US.
+In addition, we are consistently ranked as a top‑tier firm by leading industry publications including Benchmark Litigation, Chambers USA, GCR and The Legal 500 US.

 Our team has earned repeated praise from clients, the market and the press, including: